travis-ci/travis-artifacts/README.md

 # Travis Artifacts

+:no_entry_sign: This project is no longer maintained.
+Please see https://github.com/travis-ci/artifacts :no_entry_sign:

 If your tests produce files, for example stack traces or logs, you can easily upload them to Amazon S3.